 The retina is a layer on the inside of the back of the eyeball.
 It contains highly specialised nerve cells.
 These convert the light which is focused there into electrical signals.
 These are then passed through the optic nerves to the parts of the brain which process vision and build up the picture that we see.

 Near the centre of the retina is the macula.
 The macula is a small highly sensitive part of the retina.
-It is responsible for detailed central vision, the part you use when you look directly at something.
+It is responsible for producing fine detail in central vision, the part you use when you look directly at something.
 It contains the fovea, the area of your eye which produces the sharpest images of all.

 The white of your eye is called the sclera.
 This is a hard protective layer which covers all the eyeball except the cornea.
 The next layer beneath the sclera, between the retina and the sclera, is called the choroid.
 The choroid contains lots of blood vessels which provide oxygen and nutrients to the retina below.
 At the front of the eyeball the choroid connects with the ciliary body.